-Triad Magazine – I worked as a freelance writer and marketing consultant for the Piedmont Triad Partnership, an economic development organization for the Triad region of North Carolina.
+Triad Magazine – I worked as a freelance writer for the Piedmont Triad Partnership, an economic development organization for the Triad region of North Carolina.
 I interviewed several business owners for this feature article (advertorial) about the transformation of the area from a manufacturing hub, to a modern biotech center.

 Web Content & Redesign